 is running when your body is at complete rest.

 How do I know if I have an issue with my thyroid?

 When your thyroid is working optimally, it helps maintain energy, weight, hair

 growth, skin health, sleep-wake cycles, digestive function, and heart function,

 among other things.
-Alternatively, when it is not functioning appropriately, it can disrupt any of these factors.
+Alternatively, when it is not functioning appropriately, it can disrupt these factors.

-There are usually two main issues we see with the thyroid;
+There are typically two main issues that can arise with the thyroid;

 ~ Slow function, or hypothyroidism, and

 These issues may or may not be due to an autoimmune disease referred to as Hashimoto's thyroiditis (hypothyroidism) or Graves' disease (hyperthyroidism).